bala1802/LLM_From_Scratch/README.md

 ![alt text](Visuals/01_RoPE.png)

 The main concept here is rather than adding a positional vector to indicate a word's position in a sentence, the proposed approach involves applying a rotation to the vector itself.
 To illustrate, consider a 2-dimensional word vector representing the word 'Man.'
-If this word appears in the second position in a sentence, the vector is rotated by an angle denoted as θ.
+If this word appears in the second position in a sentence, the vector is rotated by an angle denoted as `θ`.
 For words occurring even later in the sentence, the vector undergoes additional rotation, and the degree of rotation is simply an integer multiple of the word's position in the sentence.

+To depict the position `m` in a sentence, the original word vector is rotated by an angle of `m*θ`.

+Rotary Positional Embedding brings several benefits over absolute positional embeddings.
+For instance, when adding more tokens to the end of a sentence, the vectors for the beginning of the sentence remain unchanged.
+This characteristic simplifies caching since, as long as a word occupies position number one in a sentence, its positional embedding remains unaffected regardless of the number of words following it.